Dragonriders of Pern (video game): Gameplay

 During each turn, the user is initially presented with a screen showing ongoing negotiations between the various factions in the game, as the date continues to increase in real time.
 At any time, the player can decide to start negotiations of his own, which may be the formation of an alliance, or a more mundane attempt to influence future negotiations through invitations to a wedding or hatching.
 Watching the ongoing negotiations between the computer-controlled Holds is important, as it often provides clues to the next Holds to contact.

 While negotiations are taking place, a map of Pern periodically appears, highlighting a Hold where Thread is falling.
 Any of the Weyrs can choose to send dragons to fight the Thread, and how many to send.
 The outcome of these battles has a major influence on the Weyr's perception among the Holds, so sending dragons to allies, or potential allies, has a major outcome during the next turn.
 When the turn ends, thread is fought.

 If the player has chosen to send dragons to a Hold, this launches an action sequence, with the player controlling one of the Dragonriders, maneuvering the dragon and firing its breath to destroy the Thread falling from the top of the screen.
 Thread that touches the dragon injures and eventually kills it, and the player attempts to survive to the end of the sequence with the number of dragons he decided to send.

 One twist to the action sequence was the inclusion of a 3-D capability known as "depths".
 Each "depth" was a separate 2-D side-view play field on which the Thread was falling, stacked onscreen, and indicated by scaling the size of the Thread and dragon.
 Selecting one depth produced a simple 2-D playfield, but this could be increased up to three, allowing the user to move "into" the screen among the layers.
 Adding layers made the gameplay more complex, but spread the Thread across the layers, and thereby provided more room to maneuver.

 The game is score-based, with points being awarded for successful negotiations and alliances.
 Games end when the pre-selected number of turns expire, a certain number of points are reached, or a certain number of Holds become Thread-infested.

-The Atari version had some bugs in which Holds you were allied with would suddenly become unallied and thread would be grounded even though you had kept all the thread off the ground during the arcade sequence.